Register to get access to free programming courses with interactive exercises

 Conditional constructions HTML: Preprocessor Pug

 When developing a product, rarely is all code written wholly sequentially, with no branching off.
-There are situations where, depending on certain settings or user actions, a particular piece of code must be executed.
+There are situations where we execute a particular piece of code depending on specific settings or user actions.

 How do I make this into code?
-If you're already familiar with programming, you'll know what we're talking about.
+If you are already familiar with programming, you know what we're talking about.
 We need to determine:

 1. The conditional construct